masterteam-ntua/master-team-website/_pages/overview.md

             research.
 The maximum study period is two years.To earn the M.Sc. degree, students must: [a] attend and successfully pass
             7 compulsory and 5 elective courses, corresponding to a total of 60 credits (30 per semester) and [b] complete and successfully defend their M.Sc. thesis (30 credits).
-The enrollment in the third semester of studies and the assignment of the Master Thesis can take place at the end of the first year of studies, provided that the student has successfully completed at least half of the MSc program courses by that time.
-The writing language of the MSc thesis is English.
+The enrollment in the third semester of studies and the assignment of the Master Thesis can take place at the end of the first year of studies, provided that the student has successfully completed at least half of the M.Sc. program courses by that time.
+The writing language of the Master thesis is English.
         </p>
         <h2 class="my-3">
             Language of instruction